HiltonRoscoe/CDFPrototype/CVR/EXAMPLES.md

 ### Explanation

-Note that this fragment is from an originating device, such that we do not yet know the validity of the write-in.
+Note that this fragment is from an *creating device*, and thus we do not yet know the validity of the write-in.
 Still we can say some things about it.

 The text of the write-in is `John Smith`.
-This is represented using the `cdf:Text` element.
+This is represented using the `Text` element.

 > Note that the `cdf:SelectionIndication` represents both the selection of the *write-in contest option* *and* the write-in itself.
 Thus it is not possible to say that the selection of the write-in option is valid, but the write-in name provided is not.

+If John Smith was determined to be a valid write-in, then the following may occur:

+- `IsAllocable` is set to `yes`
+- `CVRContestSelection` is linked to the associated `ContestSelection`

+> Some systems may not be capable of tabulating votes for the candidate underlying a write-in.

+### Write-In Counter

+If desired, the `CVRContest` may contain the number of `WriteIns`, i.e the number of write-in contest options selected.
+This includes options that were selected, but no candidate was specified (e.g. a filled oval with an empty line).

 ### Adjudication of Write-Ins

 Adjudication can do two things

-1. Determine if the name represents a valid contest selection.
-I.e. does the write-in text represent a valid write-in option?
+1. Determine if the name represents a valid contest selection, i.e. does the write-in text represent a valid write-in option?

 2. Determine if the contest selection should be allocated.
 This is different from (1), as even if it is determined that the write-in text represents a valid write-in option, it may be overwritten by interpretation of voter intent.
+(REMOVE BASED ON NEW INTERPERTATION OF SPEC?)

 ## CVR Snapshots